 The Best Synthesizers Under $100

 Synthesizers do not have to be expensive.
 Ok, all right, I know they most often are hundreds, if not thousands of dollars, but there are a handful of synths out there that won’t break the bank and can still give you hours of enjoyment.
 They might also make the perfect gift for the electronic music enthusiastic in your life.
 But one word of advice is if you were hoping for some peace and quiet over the Holidays then maybe include some headphones as well.
+Read on for our picks for the best cheap synthesizers under $100.

 Our 2017 Picks